Les Arbres (The Trees), 1890s

 • Experiment with different drawing media, including ink, pencil, and wash, to learn the properties of each.
 Create a mixed-media drawing that depicts trees and expresses personal feelings about trees.

-(see Art Lesson: Observing Trees- Mixed-Media Drawings)
+(see Art Lesson: Exploring Trees- Mixed-Media Drawings, pg.
+7)

 • Display the drawings and compare and contrast the different choices made by students in the class.